-Our vision is to be Africa’s leading supplier of a dependable source of high quality, competitively priced, renewable energy.
-Zimbabwe now has the same opportunity as Brazil to develop a dynamic biofuel industry – to serve not only its own fuel needs, but the region’s as well.
+Our vision is to be Africa’s leading supplier of a dependable source of high quality, competitively priced, renewable fuel.
+Zimbabwe now has the same opportunity as Brazil to develop a dynamic biofuel industry – to serve not only its own fuel needs but the region’s as well.